Get your copy of the ACSM CPT exam cheat sheet. It helps immensely in studying for the exam.

 Muscle Spindle and Golgi Tendon Organs

 These are special sensory receptors that are in the muscles and tendons.
 They are sensitive to stretch, pressure, and tension.
-We also call these proprioceptors as they help with the aforementioned proprioception.
+We also call these proprioceptors as they help with the proprioception mentioned above.

 A feature that muscle spindles help with is the stretch reflex.
-This is the reflex that occurs when there is a stretch in the muscle and the body sends a signal to correct it and contracts the muscle.
+This reflex occurs when there is a stretch in the muscle and the body sends a signal to correct it and contracts the muscle.
 This can be used for an advantage in training.

 The Golgi tendons have a similar feature where they are used for detecting tension differences and send reflex inhibition signals to prevent contraction.